google-ai-edge/mediapipe/docs/getting_started/python_framework.md

 Google Proto Message                 | Google Proto Message          | create_proto(proto)                                                                                                                                          | get_proto(packet)
 List\[Proto\]                        | std::vector\<Proto\>          | n/a                                                                                                                                                          | get_proto_list(packet)

-It's not uncommon that users create custom C++ classes and and send those into the graphs and calculators.
+It's not uncommon that users create custom C++ classes and send those into the graphs and calculators.
 To allow the custom classes to be used in Python with MediaPipe, you may extend the Packet API for a new data type in the following steps: